olgapombo/olgapombo.github.io/preprints.md

 ## Image Platforms

+•	Pombo, Olga (ed) (2008) [**Lisbon Center for Image in Science and Art (CISA)**](https://arquivo.pt/wayback/20140927010143/http:/lisboncisa.fc.ul.pt/) - Image platform and archive intending to question the philosophical, scientific and artistic nature of image.

-* Pombo, Olga, [**Representações da Leitura** (Representations of Reading)](https://webpages.ciencias.ulisboa.pt/~ommartins/album/index.htm) Trata-se de coleccionar e colocar, ao lado umas das outras, representações (pictóricas) da leitura / The idea is to collect and place (pictorial) representations of reading side by side, that is, to create a visual assemblage of diverse forms of thinking the act of reading, its associated gestures, quiet postures, silences, solitudes.
+* Pombo, Olga, [**Representações da Leitura** (Representations of Reading)](https://webpages.ciencias.ulisboa.pt/~ommartins/album/index.htm)  The idea is to collect and place (pictorial) representations of reading side by side, that is, to create a visual assemblage of diverse forms of thinking the act of reading, its associated gestures, quiet postures, silences, solitudes.

 ## Webpages and videos